 Council may at any time resolve that the current maximum size of Council shall be reduced or increased with effect from the next following AGM provided that the minimum and maximum numbers of Council Members may not be less than nor exceed the numbers specified in Article 10.2.
 A resolution under this Article 10.3.1 shall require a majority of 75% of the votes of those Council Members present at a meeting of Council;

 if a resolution is passed under Article 10.3.1 to reduce the maximum size of Council, an additional number of Council Members equal to the number by which the Council has resolved to reduce its maximum size shall retire from office at the next following AGM in addition to those Council Members who are required to retire in accordance with Article 10.8 (ignoring for this purpose Article 10.8.5).
-The additional Council Members who are required to retire shall be determined in accordance with Article 10.8 ignoring for this purpose Article 10.8.5 but so that Co-opted Council Members are not required to retire for the purposes of this Article 10.3.2 unless such retirement is necessary in order to comply with the restriction on the number or proportion of such Co-opted Council Members in Article 10.14.
+The additional Council Members who are required to retire shall be determined in accordance with the same order as in Article 10.8 ignoring for this purpose Article 10.8.5 but so that Co-opted Council Members are not required to retire for the purposes of this Article 10.3.2 unless such retirement is necessary in order to comply with the restriction on the number or proportion of such Co-opted Council Members in Article 10.14.
 If that is the case then Council shall determine which of the Co-opted Council Members shall retire for this purpose and the number of such retiring Co-opted Council Members shall be taken into account when determining the number of additional Council Members that are required to retire by this Article 10.3.2;

 Article 10.10 shall apply to any Council Member (not being a Co-opted Council Member) who is required to retire under Article 10.3.2.